neuml/txtai/docs/agent/index.md

 )
 ```

-The agent above has access to a two embeddings database (Wikipedia and ArXiv) and the web.
-Given the user's input request, the Agent decides the best tool to solve the task.
-In this case, a web search is executed.
+The agent above has access to two embeddings databases (Wikipedia and ArXiv) and the web.
+Given the user's input request, the agent decides the best tool to solve the task.

 ## Example